manav-s/replyaide/README.md

 npm start

 5. The app will now be running on [http://localhost:3000](http://localhost:3000) in the browser.
+You will also need to provide your own firebase.js file with your own configuration.

 ## Using the Software